 The maximum annual earnings used to calculate contributions are 756,000 CFA francs.
 Government: None; contributes as an employer for government employees who are not civil servants.

-Work injury benefits: There is no minimum qualifying period.
+There is no minimum qualifying period.
 Accidents that occur while commuting to and from work are covered.